 For the last couple of days it's been rainy too.
 We've mentally kicked ourselves for not going with the original plan of spending one night and continuing on South.

-On the other hand, after a few hours here, it quickly became apparent that Beaufort's a bonafide boaty little town, a good hang, it would be shame to not get to know it - as usual we caved to impulse.
-Glad we did.
+On the other hand, after a few hours here, it quickly became apparent that Beaufort's a bonafide boaty little town, a good hang.
+It would be shame to leave Beaufort and not get acquainted - as usual we caved to impulse - glad we did.

 The first 2 days of our stay the weather was perfect.
 72º and sunny

 The walk from the marina to downtown is through a picturesque little historic neighborhood.
-Only about 3 blocks and you're on Front Street with all the waterfront shops and restaurants.
-Our first walkabout took us to Spouter Inn where lunch was excellent, but after asking around we discovered the Beaufort Cafe.
+Only about 3 blocks and you're on Front Street, lined with waterfront shops and small restaurants that overlook the harbor and town docks.
+Our first walkabout took us to Spouter Inn where lunch was excellent, but after some investigation we discovered the Beaufort Cafe.
 A local favorite.